Woori Yallock

 Woori Yallock is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woori Yallock's dwelling structures as per the latest Census were 99.3% houses and 0.8% other dwellings.
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Woori Yallock was 31.6%, similar to Melbourne metro, with the rest being mortgaged (55.8%) or rented (12.6%).
-The median monthly mortgage repayment was $1,733, below Melbourne's average of $2,000.
-The median weekly rent was $346, compared to Melbourne's $390.
-Nationally, Woori Yallock's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Woori Yallock's dwellings, as per the latest Census, consisted of 99.3% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Woori Yallock stood at 31.6%, similar to Melbourne metro, with mortgaged dwellings at 55.8% and rented ones at 12.6%.
+The median monthly mortgage repayment was $1,733, lower than Melbourne metro's average of $2,000.
+Median weekly rent in Woori Yallock was $346, compared to Melbourne metro's $390.
+Nationally, Woori Yallock's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing